The Exercise Even Lazy Girls Can Get Behind

 What makes the VirZoom experience particularly effective is how responsive it is — when you shift left or right, the bike tilts with your weight, your display avatar mirroring your movements.
 When you move your head, the movement is reflected in your visual experience.

-At 39 pounds, the bike — which costs $399.95 — is easy to move around, but feels sturdy.
+At 39 pounds, the bike — which costs around £300 — is easy to move around, but feels sturdy.
 “We promote interval training, using your body as the locomotion device,” Honeyman says.
 He says that 20 to 45 minutes is the average playtime.

 That’s enough time to speed around a track or use a tank to shoot down enemies (or friends, if you’re in multiplayer mode).
 VirZoom is packaged with five games, all with a distinct arcade feel — simple shooters and Wild West settings.
 The developers have added a bunch of endearing quirks; in the Go Fast car game, your racing competitors are puppies — and a slobbering Labrador is your wing mirror reflection.
 The handlebars have built-in heart rate sensors, which can sync calorie and energy data to your computer via Bluetooth.
 The bike can also be used as an emulator for regular VR games (though I’m not sure I’d want to pedal my way through Half-Life 2).